mewmewdevart/pipex/README.md

 # Run the command make root directory
 $ make

-#	To execute it, run the following command and ... :
+#	To execute it, run the following command :
+$ ./bin/pipex file1 cmd1 cmd2 file2
+#	Example:
-$ ./bin/pipex
+$ ./bin/pipex infile.txt "ls -l" "wc -l" outfile.txt
+#	This command lists the files and directories in a detailed format from the infile.txt
+# file and counts the number of lines in the output, storing the result in the outfile.txt file.
 ```

+## 👩🏾‍💻 How my code works:
+//Soon

 ## 🦾 Technologies